arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 }
 ```

-## Animations
+### Animations

-Animation delays, durations and easing should be taken from the global framework
+Animation delays, durations, and easing should be taken from the global framework

 ## Mixins